Taylordn15/backend-bandits/README.md

 # Food Findr

 Introducing Food Findr!
-A website where you can search for restaurants in your area and book reservations.
+A website where you can search for restaurants in your area and book reservations. <br>

 ![image000000-1](https://user-images.githubusercontent.com/71455657/123522569-fd18ef00-d68b-11eb-92aa-863ad6a0cd13.png)